 Noteworthy CharacteristicsLarge, brightly colored flowers on a reliable plant.

 CareTolerant of most soils, but prefers moderately fertile, well-drained soil that is moist during the growing season.
-Full sun or dappled part shade.
+Full sun or dappled partial shade.
 Allow foliage to yellow and die back before cutting plants to the ground.

 PropagationSeparate bulbs and replant in early summer or early fall.

-ProblemsLarge narcissus bulb fly, bulb scale mite, narcissus nematode, slugs, narcissus basal rot, narcissus yellow stripe virus.
+ProblemsLarge narcissus bulb fly, bulb scale mite, narcissus nematode, slugs, narcissus basal rot, narcissus yellow stripe virus

 - Genus : Narcissus